 I have to admit, we don’t really do Valentine’s Day in our house.
-I’m not really a hearts and flowers kind of girl, but the kids are quite curious and excitable this year, so I’ve put together a small collection of fun and easy science activities for Valentine’s Day.
+I’m not really a hearts and flowers kind of girl, but the kids are quite curious and excitable this year, so I’ve put together a small collection of fun and easy Valentine’s Day science experiments.

 First up are super simple heart patterns.
 Cut out different colour and size hearts and use them to make heart patterns.
 If you want to mix it up a bit more, add some flower shapes too!